keboola/crewai_demo/docs/mvp/management-api-documentation.md

 ## Overview

 The AI Agent Platform Management API provides a user-friendly interface for creating and managing AI Agent Runtimes.
-It acts as a bridge between users and the underlying Kubernetes infrastructure, translating user-friendly requests into Kubernetes Custom Resources that are processed by the platform's operator.
+It translates your requests into Kubernetes resources that run your CrewAI agents and exposes them as web services.

 Key features: